pnlbwh/pnlNipype/pnlNiPypeTutorial.md

 ```
 Running this to completion could take some time (about 30 minutes) and you will see it progress through each gradient.
 After it is done you will have a file called `sample-dwi-Ed.nii.gz` in the directory as well.

-Since this takes a long time, it is also available to be copied from the `Other` directory, into your `Diffusion_b3000` directory.
+Since this takes a long time, it is also available to be copied from the `Other` directory into your `Diffusion_b3000` directory.
+You will also need to copy `sample-dwi-Ed.bval` and `sample-dwi-Ed.bvec` along with `sample-dwi-Ed.nii.gz`.

 **Tensor Mask**